Highlights

 Day 3: Day Trip to Ba Vi Countryside & Cooking Class

 In the morning, you'll head west out of Hanoi on a full-day guided eco-tour of the beautiful Ba Vi countryside.
-Your first stop is Ri village, where you'll enjoy welcome drinks and snacks with Mr. Duoc, a Vietnam War veteran and tea plantation owner.
+Your first stop is Ri Village, where you'll enjoy welcome drinks and snacks with Mr. Duoc, a Vietnam War veteran and tea plantation owner.
 Listen to Mr. Duoc's stories about life during the war and visit his workshop and tea plantation, where you'll learn how to pick the best leaves.

-Next, take a short drive to Moc village, where Mrs. Chin will teach you how to cook Vietnamese dishes that you'll enjoy for lunch in her tropical garden.
+Next, take a short drive to Moc Village, where Mrs. Chin will teach you how to cook Vietnamese dishes you'll enjoy for lunch in her tropical garden.
 Join Mrs. Chin for a walk around the village to visit families and learn how to make tofu, conical hats, and other regional products.
 Finish with an easy cycle through Vietnam's iconic rice paddies, followed by a Muong herbal foot bath, before returning to Hanoi.

 Day 4: Transfer to Ha Long Bay, Overnight Cruise